zyli93/ASPE-APRE/README.md

    2. [Doc](https://huggingface.co/transformers/model_doc/bert.html) from hugging face lastest version of BERT.
    3. [Homepage](https://github.com/huggingface/transformers) of `transformers` of hugging face.
 Detailed [Doc](https://huggingface.co/transformers/main_classes/optimizer_schedules.html) for Bert optimizations.
    4. Later version of `modeling.py` [implementation](https://github.com/cedrickchee/pytorch-pretrained-BERT/blob/master/pytorch_pretrained_bert/modeling.py).
 As you can tell, the attributes of `BertLayerNorm` have been changed to `weight` and `bias` rather than `gamma` and `beta`.
    5. Source [code](https://huggingface.co/transformers/v2.0.0/_modules/transformers/modeling_bert.html) for hugging face bert.
-Unfortunately, this time we didn't use the most advanced version of it (:cry:).
+Unfortunately, this time we didn't use the most advanced version of it :cry:.
 [Here](https://github.com/naver/sqlova/issues/1) is the GitHub issue about it.
    6. Of course, the GitHub [homepage](https://github.com/google-research/bert) of Google-research's Bert.